Near-Optimal Search Time in $\delta$-Optimal Space, and Vice Versa: Indexing with our Grammar

 The search algorithm classifies the occurrences of a pattern $P$ in $S$ into \emph{primary} and \emph{secondary}, according to the partition of $S$ induced by the grammar tree leaves.

 \begin{definition}[\cite{talg}] The leaves of the grammar tree induce a partition of $S$ into phrases.
-An occurrence of $P[1\dd m]$ at $S[t\dd t+m)$ is \emph{primary} if the lowest grammar tree node deriving a range of $S$ that contains $S[t\dd t+m)$ is internal (or, equivalently, the occurrence crosses the boundary between two phrases); otherwise, it is \emph{secondary}. \end{definition}
+An occurrence $S[t\dd t+m)$ of $P[1\dd m]$ is \emph{primary} if the lowest grammar tree node deriving a fragment of $S$ that contains $S[t\dd t+m)$ is internal (or, equivalently, the occurrence crosses the boundary between two phrases); otherwise, the occurrence is \emph{secondary}. \end{definition}

 The general idea of the search is to find the primary occurrences by looking for prefix-suffix partitions of $P$ and then derive the secondary occurrences from the primary ones~\cite{CNP20}.